Creative Mindfulness

 Creative Mindfulness resources

-This year has been tough on mental wellbeing.
-For young people at school, the disruptions to their education, school life and sense of normality have been significant.
-In support of the recovery curriculum, these free Creative Mindfulness activities have been designed to help students relax, recuperate, and refocus in school time, as well as to inspire creativity.
+These free Creative Mindfulness activities have been designed to help students relax, recuperate, and refocus during school time, as well as to inspire creativity.
 Included are 7 video activities, and a downloadable resource that can be printed out and taken home.
 We encourage teachers to use these videos in the classroom as a lesson starter for any subject, to begin or end the day, or as a creative prompt for art lessons.

-Each of the 7 activities have been broken down into step by step chapters you can join in with; the activities take 5-10 minutes.
+Each of the 7 activities has been broken down into step-by-step chapters you can join in with; the activities take 5-10 minutes.
 The resources are suitable for KS3 students, but students and adults of all ages can use these resources to find a moment of creative calm.

 What is Creative Mindfulness?